 This may look alarming, especially when your urine seems to be glowing in the dark.
 But don’t worry — the bright yellow color is likely due to vitamins, specifically, B vitamins and beta carotene.

-Orange.
-Certain medications, like rifampin (Rifadin), sulfasalazine (Azulfidine EN-Tabs), and phenazopyridine (Pyridium, used to treat UTIs), laxatives, and some chemotherapy drugs can turn your urine orange.
+Certain medications, such as rifampin (brand name Rifadin), sulfasalazine (Azulfidine EN-Tabs), and phenazopyridine (Pyridium, used to treat UTIs), laxatives, and some chemotherapy drugs can turn your urine orange.
 Orange urine may also be a sign of liver problems or dehydration.

 Brown or tea-colored urine can result from antimalarial drugs, certain antibiotics, and laxatives that contain senna or cascara.
 Fava beans, rhubarb and aloe can also darken your urine, as can some kidney and liver disorders, such as hepatitis and cirrhosis.